Lunar New Year. Photo: KnowInsiders

 Lunar New Year Traditions

-Upside-down fu characters: On Chinese New Year, you'll commonly see a calligraphy character on a square of red paper, hung in a diamond shape.
-The character, 福 [fú], which means good luck, is hung upside down for Lunar New Year.
-"The word 'to arrive,' or to begin, is a homophone for the word for upside down," Maasbach explains.
-Through this bit of pictorial wordplay, the symbol effectively means that good luck is arriving, or pouring down on you.
+Upside-down fu characters: During Chinese New Year, a calligraphy character is typically displayed in the shape of a diamond on a square of red paper.
+For Lunar New Year, the character 福 [fú], which means good luck, is hung upside down.
+"The word 'to arrive,' or to begin, is a homophone for the word for upside down," Maasbach clarifies.
+With this clever use of visual language, the symbol effectively conveys the idea that good fortune is on its way or is about to shower down upon you.

-Red pockets full of money: Known as lì xì in Vietnamese or hóngbāo in Mandarin, in China they're traditionally gifted from an elder or parent to children, or really anyone who's unmarried.
-"It's really fun, because even if your brother is 40 and he's unmarried he still gets red envelopes," Maasbach says.
-The custom arose out of a tradition of using coins as a gift to ward off evil spirits.
+Red pockets full of money: In China, they are customarily given as gifts to children or anyone who is single by an elder or parent.
+They are called lì xì in Vietnamese and hóngbāo in Mandarin.
+"It's really fun, because even if your brother is 40 and he's unmarried he still gets red envelopes," Maasbach relates.
+The practice of giving coins as gifts to ward off evil spirits gave rise to the custom.

-The Lion Dance and Dragon Dance: Traditional dances and gymnastic performances are an exciting part of a Lunar New Year parade.
-A Lion Dance typically features two performers inside the costume, operating as the creature's front and back legs.
-"It's supposed to send away any evil spirits," Maasbach says.
+The Lion Dance and Dragon Dance: An exciting feature of a Lunar New Year parade are traditional dances and gymnastic performances.
+In a Lion Dance, the front and rear legs of the animal are usually performed by two people wearing costumes.
+According to Maasbach, "it's supposed to send away any evil spirits."
 "It's an opportunity to feed the lion with red envelopes."

 Photo: The Rakyat Post